kinde-oss/kinde-nodejs-sdk/docs/UsersApi.md

 let opts = {
   'sort': "sort_example", // String | Field and order to sort the result by.
   'pageSize': 56, // Number | Number of results per page.
 Defaults to 10 if parameter not sent.
-  'userId': 56, // Number | ID of the user to filter by.
+  'userId': "userId_example", // String | ID of the user to filter by.
   'nextToken': "nextToken_example" // String | A string to get the next page of results if there are more results.
 };
 apiInstance.getUsers(opts, (error, data, response) => {